ViewpointDepth: A New Dataset for Monocular Depth Estimation Under Viewpoint Shifts: Experimental Results

 Given the single scale factor used for all positions, we believe that the main effect of viewpoint shifts is the distortion of the scale perceived by the model, which could not have been detected if per-image or per-position scaling was used.
-In order to better investigate this phenomenon, we compute scaling factors as in \cref{eq:scale} on the different positions separately. \cref{tab:results_scale} reports the computed scales on the zero-shot experiment, along with the error degradation from \cref{tab:results}.
-A correlation between performance degradation and perceived scale can be seen.
+In order to better investigate this phenomenon, we compute scaling factors as in (\ref{eq:scale}) on the different positions separately.
+On the right side of Table \ref{tab:results} we report the computed scales on the zero-shot experiment where a correlation between performance degradation and perceived scale can be seen.
 In particular, we observe that higher pitch angles correspond to smaller scales perceived by the model (and therefore a bigger scaling factor necessary to align to GT).
 In the same way, lower pitch angles generate bigger scales perceived.
 This observation seems to confirm that indeed depth models use vertical position as depth cue for objects as stated by \cite{dijk2019}.
 In general this suggests that adaptation methods tackling this problem should focus on automatic scaling of models at inference time.